ucsb-cs156/OLD-website-originial-repo/_topics/mongodb_staff_setup.md

 ## Onboarding new teams and devs

-* First, create a new organization for the quarter, e.g. `ucsb-cs156-s21`.
+1. Create a new organization for the quarter, e.g. `ucsb-cs156-s21`.
 Add all staff members with admin access.
-* Second, create a project for each team, e.g. `team-s21-6pm-1`, `team-s21-6pm-2`, etc. and then immediately create a cluster.
+2. Create a project for each team, e.g. `team-s21-6pm-1`, `team-s21-6pm-2`, etc. and then immediately create a cluster.
 (You can skip adding users for now)

    Under each project, you'll need to also create a new cluster, and this takes some time, so it's a good idea to batch this so that the cluster creation can happen in parallel; you can then return to the first team to do the credential generation while the others are generating.
-* Third, if it doesn't already exist, create a "Team" at the "Organization" level.
+3. If it doesn't already exist, create a "Team" at the "Organization" level.
 This is done in the `Access Manager` tab near the top of the page.
+4. For each cluster, use the "Use My Own Data" option.
+Create a database called `database` and a capped collection called `logins` (`2000000 bytes`).
+5. For each project, click `Network Access`, then `Add IP Address`, then `Allow Access from Anywhere` then `Confirm`.

 # proj-mapache-search